IBM/core-dump-handler/README.md

 ## Introduction

 [Core Dumps](https://en.wikipedia.org/wiki/Core_dump) are a critical part of observability.
-A

 As systems become more distributed core dumps offer teams a non-invasive approach to understanding why programs are malfunctioning in any environment they are deployed to.